coins-docs/xyz/docs/rest-api.md

 ##### PERCENT_PRICE_INDEX

-The `PERCENT_PRICE_INDEX` filter defines valid range for a price based on the  index price which is calculated based on  several exhanges in the market by centain rule. (indexPrice wobsocket pushing will be available in future)
+The `PERCENT_PRICE_INDEX` filter defines the valid range for a price based on the index price, which is calculated from several exchanges in the market according to certain rules. (indexPrice websocket pushing will be available in the future)

 In order to pass the `percent_price_index`, the following must be true for `price`: